- Fly domestically over Iceland to Egilsstaðir

 The next 1.5 hour stretch to Vik doesn't have many noteworthy stops, and this stretch is probably the least interesting part of this trip as the terrain is fairly flat and you are quite far from the coast until you arrive at Vik.

 Vik is the southernmost village in Iceland, with nearby beaches and glaciers.
 If you have time check out the Reynisdrangar basalt columns at nearby Reynisfjara Beach as well as the famous rock arch in the cliffs at Dyrholaey (hike the trail to the higher parking lot for the best view of the arch and the surrounding area).
 You can also paraglide in Vik, but you need to plan half a day for it.
-The town has some good coffee shops and restaurants, including Halldorskaffi (a lively cafe) and Suður-Vík Restaurant (a bit more up-market - great fish dishes).
+The town has some good coffee shops and restaurants, including Halldorskaffi (a lively café) and Suður-Vík Restaurant (a bit more up-market; great fish dishes).

 Then drive 30 minutes further west along the Ring Road to Skogafoss waterfall.
 You can hike to the top by following a steep trail on the right of the waterfall.
-If you want to stretch your legs a bit (or a lot) more, hike along the Fimmvörðuháls trail past 26 waterfalls at “Waterfall Way”, and see 2 of the youngest mountains in the world, created by the Eyjafjallajökull eruption in 2010.
+If you want to stretch your legs a bit (or a lot) more, hike along the Fimmvörðuháls trail past 26 waterfalls at “Waterfall Way”, and see two of the youngest mountains in the world, created by the Eyjafjallajökull eruption in 2010.
 You can return the same trail back when you run out of time.